Spongivore: Spongivore offense

 The many defenses displayed by sponges means that their spongivores need to learn skills to overcome these defenses to obtain their food.
 These skills allow spongivores to increase their feeding and use of sponges.
 Spongivores have three primary strategies for dealing with sponge defenses: choice based on colour, able to handle secondary metabolites and brain development for memory.

 Choice based on colour was involved based on which sponge the spongivore would choose to eat.
-A spongivore would bite small sample of sponges and if they were unharmed that they would continue eating that specific sponge and then move on to another sponge of the same colour.
+A spongivore would bite small sample of sponges and if they were unharmed then they would continue eating that specific sponge and then move on to another sponge of the same colour.

 Spongivores have adapted to be able to handle the secondary metabolites that sponges have.
 Therefore, spongivores are able to consume a variety of sponges without getting harmed.

 Spongivores also have enough brain development to be able to remember the same species of sponge it has eaten in the past and will continue to eat in the future.